So in Love (Orchestral Manoeuvres in the Dark song): Single and song versions

 The first approximately 50,000 copies of the 7" singles were released as a limited edition double-pack in a gatefold sleeve.
 There were four different 12" singles released, and one of these was also released as a picture disc.
 The first issue had the normal version of the song on the A-side, with an extended version of "Concrete Hands" on the B-side.
 Later issues included remixes of "So in Love" on the A-sides.
 Three remixes were made: the "Extended Version", "New Extended Version", and the "Brand New Extended Version", also known as the "Special American Dance Remix".

 Critical reception and legacy

 BBC Radio 2 DJ David Hamilton selected "So in Love" as his "Record of the Week", for the week of 13 May 1985.
 Robin Smith of Record Mirror wrote, "How can you resist a song like 'So in Love'?
 A misty piece of McCluskey romance tinged with sadness before showing its true claws on the chorus."
-Rolling Stones Paul Evans retrospectively described the track, and follow-up release "Secret", as "flawless singles".
-Dave Thompson of AllMusic called the song a "rich and sumptuous number" with "adamant beats, swelling synths, and dense textures".
-His colleague Tom Schulte identified the track – along with the following year's "If You Leave" – as the "pinnacle" of OMD's musical progression.
+AllMusic critic Dave Thompson later referred to a "rich and sumptuous number" with "adamant beats, swelling synths, and dense textures".
+Matt Mitchell of Paste observed a "flawless saxophone solo" within a song that, "with every listen, comes unglued by its impossible beauty."

+On the other hand, Spin's John Leland viewed "So in Love" as a "limp romantic ballad" and accused OMD of "aping the Smiths without the Smiths' ability to transform their banality into awkward grace".